itom-project/itom-project.github.io/_sources/plugins.txt

 Motors / Actuators
 ~~~~~~~~~~~~~~~~~~~

+* **Aerotech Ensemble - plugin for Ensemble controllers of Aerotech with up to 10 axes**

+    This plugin allows communicating with controllers of type Ensemble (4.xx Version) of company Aerotech.

+    If no parameters are given, the plugin connects to all available axes of the controller.
+Else you can provide a list of axis numbers (0..9) that should be connected.
+The first axis of this list then gets the axis ID 0, the second the axis ID 1 and so on.

+    For running this plugin you need an installed Ensemble driver and a connected device.
+This plugin comes with version 4.06 of the Ensemble driver.
+You can change them by newer libraries (Version 4.XX).
+The manual of Ensemble allows redistributing the Ensemble libraries without having the end-user install the Ensemble software.
+For further information about license information of Aerotech see their documentation.

+    For loading the Ensemble library you need the Visual C++ 2008 SP1 Redistributable Package provided by Microsoft (see Ensemble Programming Help).

 * **DummyMotor - a virtual motor to test real actuators**

     The DummyMotor is a virtual actuator plugin that emulates up to 10 linear axes.